Arawn-Davies/Chocolate/README.md

-# R-OS
+# Chocolate

-##Welcome to R-OS, a new operating system created using the Cosmos Operating System toolkit.
+##Welcome to Chocolate, a new operating system created by CaveSponge using the Cosmos Operating System toolkit.

-###Currently R-OS has support for the following:
+###Currently Chocolate has the following:

+Error Handling
 FAT File System
-Basic ACPI (Reboot, Shutdown)
+Simple Terminal/Shell

 ###I am working on:

-Executable Files
 Text file editing